Map of Italy regions

 The Italian lakes region, with Lake Garda, Maggiore, Como, lies entirely in the Northernmost part of the Alpine area, and is well connected to the main cities of the North such as Milan by fast motorways, like the Milano-Laghi.

 Toscana (Tuscany, main town Florence, or Firenze; this is the region of Siena, San Gimignano, Chianti district, Pisa, Lucca), Umbria (main town Perugia), Lazio (Latium, the region of Rome or Roma), Marche (Marches, main town Ancona), Abruzzo (main town L'Aquila), Molise (main town Campobasso).

-Campania (main town Naples or Napoli; this is the region of Sorrento and Amalfi Coast, Pompeii, Mount Vesuvius, Ischia, Procida, and Capri), Puglie or Puglia (Apulia, main town Bari), Basilicata (also called "Lucania"; main town Potenza), Calabria (main town Reggio Calabria).
+Campania (main town Naples or Napoli; this is the region of Sorrento and Amalfi Coast, Pompeii, Mount Vesuvius, the islands of Ischia, Procida, and Capri), Puglie or Puglia (Apulia, main town Bari), Basilicata (also called "Lucania"; main town Potenza), Calabria (main town Reggio Calabria).

-The two following regions, still part of Southern Italy, are islands: Sicily (main town Palermo), Sardinia (main town Cagliari).
+The two following regions, still part of Southern Italy, are islands: Sicily or Sicilia (main town Palermo), Sardinia or Sardegna (main town Cagliari).